 - People who have a chronic illness and are on medications that may be nutrient depleting

-It’s especially important for people in these more vulnerable groups to receive targeted support by a qualified professional, who can understand their medical history, including current medications and responsibly prescribe supplements or herbs that are safe.
+It’s especially important for people in these more vulnerable groups to receive targeted support from a qualified professional, who can understand their medical history, including current medications and responsibly prescribe supplements or herbs that are safe.

 There are also some people who, from their genetic predisposition need more support for a process called methylation.
 This has an impact on many different biochemical reactions in the body affecting the regulation of the cardiovascular, neurological, reproductive and detoxification systems.
-There are so many critical functions which depend on effective methylation, such as repairing DNA, fighting infections and eliminating toxins to name a few.
-People can have a simple test to find out more about their methylation cycle, including specific enzymes that are affected by your genetic makeup.
+There are so many critical functions that depend on effective methylation, such as repairing DNA, fighting infections and eliminating toxins to name a few.
+People can have a simple test to find out more about their methylation cycle, including specific enzymes that are affected by their genetic makeup.